EKarton/UofT-Future-Course-Evaluations/docs/deployment-readme/README.md

 <div width="100%"><p align="center"><img src="images/image19.png" width="60%"/></p></div>

-3. Next, we create our database by specifying the following:
+3. Next, we create our database:
+  * We first specifying the following:
     *   Database Creation Method: Easy Create
     *   Engine Type: Postgresql
     *   DB Instance Type: Free Tier
     *   DB instance name: UofT-Future-Course-Evals-DB
     *   Master username: uoft
     *   Master password: any
     *   VPC: our VPC
     *   Subnet group: the DB Subnet group we made
     *   Publically Accessible: no
     *   Security Group: the security group for our RDS
     *   Initial Database Name: uoftcourseevals

-Then click on “Create”
+  *  Then click on “Create”

 4. It take a while for the DB to be created.
 The page should look like this: